This post compares the training precision of TensorFlow, PyTorch, and Neural Designer for an approximation benchmark.

 One of the most critical factors in machine learning platforms is their training accuracy.

-This article aims to measure the training accuracies of TensorFlow, PyTorch, and Neural Designer for a benchmark application and compare the speeds obtained by those platforms.
+This article aims to measure the training accuracy of TensorFlow, PyTorch, and Neural Designer for a benchmark application and compare the speeds obtained by those platforms.

 The most important factor for training accuracy is the optimization algorithm used.